See full directory here.

-To offer a head start on the accommodations information, Allergic Living unveils its new U.S. Colleges Directory: Comparing Food Allergy & GF Policies, encompassing 92 institutions and their policies available in the 2017 academic year.
+To offer a head start on the accommodations information, Allergic Living updates its U.S. Colleges Directory: Comparing Food Allergy & GF Policies.
+It now encompasses 125 institutions and their policies available in the 2017-2018 academic year.

 There are three large companies that work under contract to provide dining services to hundreds of universities and colleges across the United States: Sodexo, Compass Group (with operations including Bon Appétit and Chartwells) and Aramark.
 These companies provide significant food allergy training and standardized procedures.
 As there is some variance at individual colleges and housing policies also differ, Allergic Living’s directory sets out information by institution rather than by contractor.
 Also, the directory includes some colleges whose dining facilities are managed independently.

-The 31 institutions currently enrolled FARE’s College Food Allergy Program, which receive extensive food allergy training, were invited to take part in this directory, and almost all responded.
-To provide a strong cross-section of programs and geographical locations, Allergic Living canvassed many other colleges as well.
-Most were eager to provide information on how they meet the needs of students with food allergies and/or celiac disease.
+To provide a strong cross-section of programs and geographical locations, Allergic Living canvassed all of the schools included in last year’s directory, as well as some colleges and universities recommended by our readers.
+Most schools were eager to provide information on how they meet the needs of students with food allergies and/or celiac disease.

 Policies and procedures do change, so while this directory offers initial guidance, we encourage you to visit the university/college and speak with administrators about your student’s specific needs.

 View Allergic Living’s state-by-state directory here.

 Allergic Living also asked for some elaboration on food allergy policies from Sodexo, Compass Group and Aramark.